yulanvanoppen/GMGTS/README.md

 Run `example_inference.m` to generate data from an example ODE-based ME model and recover the random effects distribution using GMGTS.

-To try just the interactive smoothing app, run `example_smoothing.m` (_IQM Tools and Monolix installations not required_).
+To try just the interactive smoothing app, run `example_smoothing.m` to load and smooth the measurements in `example_data.mat` (_IQM Tools and Monolix installations not required_).

 Run the `inference_*.m` files to reproduce the results in [1].